ayobi/ITSxRust/README.md

 conda install -c bioconda hmmer
 ```

-The Docker image includes HMMER, so no separate installation is needed when using the container.
+> **Note:** If you installed via Bioconda or Docker, HMMER is already included — no separate installation is needed.

 ### HMM profiles